Dependency Parsing with Bottom-up Hierarchical Pointer Networks

-\dani{We also report accuracies with our encoder enhanced with deep contextualized word embeddings extracted from language model BERT \cite{devlin-etal-2019-bert}.
-In those cases, BERT-based word embeddings are directly concatenated to the resulting basic word representation before feeding the BiLSTM-based encoder: }
+We also report accuracies with our encoder enhanced with contextualized word embeddings extracted from the widely-used language model BERT \citep{devlin-etal-2019-bert}.
+In those cases, BERT-based word embeddings are directly concatenated to the basic word representation $\mathbf{x}_i$ before passing it through the BiLSTM:

-\paragraph{Decoder} The sequential decoding that models the transition-based behaviour is implemented by a unidirectional LSTM.
-At each time step $t$, a new \textit{decoder hidden state} $\mathbf{s}_t$ is generated, receiving as input the encoder hidden state $\mathbf{h}_i$ of the current focus word $w_i$ and, as a recurrent neural network, being also conditioned by the previous decoder state $\mathbf{s}_{t-1}$:
+\paragraph{Decoder} The sequential decoding that models the transition-based behaviour is implemented by a unidirectional LSTM, which is in charge of generating a new \textit{decoder hidden state} $\mathbf{s}_t$ at each time step $t$.
+As input it receives the encoder hidden state $\mathbf{h}_i$ (representation of the current focus word $w_i$) and, as a standard recurrent neural network, it is also conditioned by the previous decoder state $\mathbf{s}_{t-1}$:

-In the original work, authors added to $\mathbf{h}_i$ the previous and next encoder hidden states as extra features; however, in a followup paper, they removed those additions since the bidirectional LSTM is already encoding such information and, therefore, they do not lead to significant improvements \cite{multipointer}.
+In the original work, authors added to $\mathbf{h}_i$ the previous and next encoder hidden states as extra features; however, in a followup paper, they removed those additions since the bidirectional LSTM is already encoding such information and, therefore, they do not lead to significant improvements \citep{multipointer}.

-The resulting decoder state $\mathbf{s}_t$ (which represents the current focus word plus the past decisions made so far) is used for computing scores of all possible words $w_j$ from the input (represented by encoder hidden representations $\mathbf{h}_j$ with $j \in [0,n]$ and $j \neq i$) as parent of $w_i$.
-These scores are obtained by a biaffine scoring function \cite{DozatM17} to finally compute the attention distribution in vector $\mathbf{a}_t$:
+The resulting decoder state $\mathbf{s}_t$ (which represents the current focus word plus the past decisions made so far) is used for computing scores of all possible words $w_j$ from the input sentence (encoded as vectors $\mathbf{h}_j$ with $j \in [0,n]$ and $j \neq i$) as parent of $w_i$.
+These scores are obtained by a biaffine scoring function \citep{DozatM17} to finally compute the attention distribution in \spellchange{a} vector $\mathbf{a}_t$: